Estimate Time6 min

 • Life often gets in the way of saving for retirement.
 Don't give up if you hit a few speed bumps.

-• To get back on track, go back to the basics and make sure your spending is on point and consider building an emergency fund of at least $1,000 or one month of essential expenses.
+• To get back on track, go back to the basics and make sure your spending is on point and consider building an emergency savings of at least $1,000, working up to 3 to 6 months of essential expenses.

 • Try to contribute at least enough to get any available company match, if one is offered.
 It's like free money into your workplace savings plan.